Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 We went to Sin Kee Bak Kut Teh for dinner where we had one soup bak kut teh and one dry bak kut teh, plus pickled veggies and enoki mushrooms for sides.
 Sadly, they ran out of you tiao when we got there around 7:30PM.

 The staff was really friendly, explaining to us the best way to enjoy the bak kut teh.
-Eat the dry option with a garlic and soy sauce combination, while the soup one goes best with garlic, soy sauce and dark sauce.
-Both options were tasty, but we liked the dry one more!
+Eat the dry option with a garlic and soy sauce combination, while the soup option goes best with garlic, soy sauce and dark sauce.

 Opening hours: 12PM – 9:30PM